metaperl/python-oop/README.md

 # Web Development

-100% Python-based web development from front to back (database processing to html/js/css rendering) is a possibility in Python thanks to thse libraries:
+100% Python-based web development from front to back (database processing to html/js/css rendering) is a possibility in Python thanks to thse libraries.
+The database side is typically done with SQLAlchemy.
+To a greater or lesser extent, any framework can do object-oriented html/js/css thanks to Python push-style templating solutions.
 * [Nagare](http://naga.re)
 * [Remi](https://github.com/dddomodossola/remi)
 * [PyJS](http://pyjs.org/)
 * [Reahl](http://www.reahl.org/)
 * [Engel](https://github.com/Dalloriam/engel)
+* [Muntjac](https://github.com/rwl/muntjac) - a (defunct) port of [Vaadin](https://vaadin.com) from Java to Python.

 # Articles